California Dems Dreamin'? Long-shot bid to split up state would boost party in Senate

 “The decks will be cleared and we can create states that can be models for other states to follow for the future,” he wrote.

-A split into three states would contain one silver lining for the GOP, according to Geoffrey Skelley, political analyst at the University of Virginia Center for Politics
+A split into three states would contain one silver lining for the GOP, according to Geoffrey Skelley, political analyst at the University of Virginia Center for Politics.

 "Republicans might be pleased because, in a presidential election, they might actually have a chance of winning some electoral votes in California," Skelley noted.